Dear Self from 5 years ago

 People will doubt you and you will doubt yourself, but you shouldn’t.
 So long as every decision you make is a choice rather than a default option for lack of effort in making that choice, you will always have done the right thing.
 Choosing to specialise is scary, picking the right internship is scary (definitely keep doing internships) but none of these decisions will harm you even if you think you might have made the wrong one.
 Just be bold and speak up, people want to help you.
 If you’re not happy, it’s never too late to change.

 Dr Aimee Goodall MIMMM - Process Technology Specialist, Tata Steel Strip Products UK

-Currently you are going into the 3rd year of your PhD and must do the main bulk of your experimental work and more writing than you realise.
+Currently , You are going into the third year of your PhD and must do the main bulk of your experimental work and more writing than you realise.
 It will be a long journey, but you will do it.
 You have made so much progress and gained experience which will show itself in the coming years.
 Take time for yourself, allow yourself time to rest.
-I mean REALLY rest.
+I mean really do take time to rest.
 Don’t feel bad saying no to events that you don’t have the mental energy for.
-And PLEASE sort your digital files, photos and documents out ASAP!
+And please sort your digital files, photos and documents out ASAP!

 Maitheya Riva ProfGradIMMM - Materials Engineer, RINA Tech UK Ltd